 Allowable beverages vary by grade level and address container size.
-Low-and no calorie beverages, with or without caffeine and/or carbonation; calorie free, flavored water may be served at High School grade levels.
 All beverages sold on the school campus during the school day must be non-carbonated.
 There are no restrictions on the sale of any allowable beverage at any grade level, during the school day anywhere on the school campus.

-Beverages for all grades:
+Beverages for all: